raskalito/Sync360Docs/Sync360 Syntax Guide.md

 <log>End cycle.</log>
 ```

 `continue` element can be used to skip current cycle logic that is located under this element and move on to the next cycle iteration.
+Also intended to use in conjunction with `if` element.
+It can be use in both `for` and `while` cycles
 ```
 <set var="testCycle">{['test1','test2','test3','test4']}</set>
 <log>Start cycle.</log>